Visitor Policies & Rules

 Please also read the rules for Childhood’s Gate Children’s Garden and the H. O. Smith Botanic Gardens elsewhere on this page.

 The Arboretum encompasses 370 contiguous acres.
 The majority of those acres lies outside of the H. O. Smith Botanic Gardens.
-The following are prohibited on the Arboretum grounds outside of the formal gardens:

 - Unleashed pets